URUK-js/calepin/README.md

 ### Performances

-Calepin takes inspiration in the amazing slate.js framework.
+Edytor takes inspiration in the amazing slate.js framework.
 Yet builded for React performance and implementation are hazardous.

 We think that throwing away the VDOM and building an editor for frameworks like Solid.js or Svelte is the way toward a very performant editor.